NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-does-not-waste-energy.md

 ---
 heading: Chapter Eight
 title: Bitcoin Does Not Waste Energy
-subheading: (Originally published 16 August 2019)
+subheading: Originally published<br />on 16 August 2019
 ---

 ## The Long Game